ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Business addresses that are vacated are not re-used (except by coincidence).
    This likely makes business linking easier than it is in reality.

+Speaking of the names for employers, we will generate names for employers based on a conditional random model that Abie developed and Jim refactored into the vivarium model.
+It should have more details documented at some point.
+Jim will ensure that all employer names are unique for now, although it would be interesting one day to add some duplicates.
+Businesses can have the same name in real life but if/when we do have duplicate names we need to prevent duplicates for the names of the largest employers.

 .. _census_prl_perturbation:

 2.3.17 Perturbation